-7. Banks with net worth of ₹100 crore and above are permitted to undertake credit card business either independently or in tie-up arrangement with other card issuing banks / NBFCs with the approval of their Boards.
-Banks desirous of setting up separate subsidiaries for undertaking credit card business shall require prior approval of the Reserve Bank.
+7. Banks with net worth of ₹100 crore and above are permitted to undertake credit card business either independently or in tie-up arrangement with other card issuing banks / NBFCs with the approval of their Boards

-B. Role of the Board
+B. Role of Board